 Discharge Director Instructions

-Collect the Caregiver Release Forms and the Caregiver Registration Log from the Admissions staff and sort them alphabetically by last name.
+Collect the Caregiver Release Forms and the Caregiver Admissions/Registration Log from the Admissions staff and sort them alphabetically by last name.

-Collect the caregiver’s copy of each Rabies Certificate / Discharge Summary from the Clinic Records staff and sort them alphabetically by last name.
+Collect the caregiver’s copy of each Rabies Certificate / Discharge Summary from the Clinic Records staff and sort them by cat number.

 Direct caregivers to line up at the discharge table.
 Caregivers are not allowed inside the clinic area unless they are also volunteers who have checked in or the weather is bad.